op-rs/.github/profile/README.md

 #### Licensing

-All code, designs, and otherwise intellectual property is developed under the [MIT License](https://opensource.org/license/mit/) unless otherwise explicitly expressed in **both** the project specification and project repository.
+All code, designs, and otherwise intellectual property is owned by [Anton Systems](https://anton.systems) contributors under the [MIT License](https://opensource.org/license/mit/) unless otherwise explicitly expressed in **both** the project specification and project repository.